ndtp/android-testify/docs/docs/recipes/20-gmd.md

 ### Updating baselines

 Because we need to run specific Gradle task to execute our tests using Gradle managed device, we cannot use `screenshotRecord` task.
-In order to generate new baseline apply necessary setting to the `ScreenshotRule`:
+To generate new baseline there are two options:

+- apply necessary setting to the `ScreenshotRule`:

 ```kotlin
 @get:Rule